Eyepatch0/QR-Code-Component/README.md

 Will add mobile view soon.

 ### Useful resources
-- [Example resource 2](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand Flexbox.
+- [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand Flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author